fastmcp-me/seitrace-mcp/README.md

 SEITRACE_API_KEY=your_key_here npm run test:e2e
 ```

-What it checks:

-- tools/list only includes the `seitrace` root tool with a compact schema
-- `list_resources` returns available resources
-- `list_resource_actions` enumerates names and descriptions
-- `list_resource_action_schema` returns expected properties
-- `invoke_resource_action` validates input and returns live results when API key is set
-- Snippet generation via `list_resource_action_snippet`

 ## Troubleshooting 🛠️

-- Validation errors: If `invoke_action` returns “Invalid arguments…”, call `list_action_schema` and ensure your `payload` follows the schema.
+- Validation errors: If `invoke_resource_action` returns “Invalid arguments…”, call `list_resource_action_schema` and ensure your `payload` follows the schema.
 - Unknown action: You’ll get an error that includes the available actions.
-Use `list_actions` to discover the right name.
+Use `list_resource_actions` to discover the right name.
 - 401/403 responses: Set `SECRET_APIKEY` with a valid Seitrace key.
 - Network issues: Ensure `API_BASE_URL` is reachable from your environment.
 - Node version: Use Node 20+ as required in `package.json`.